|

 once to show others what God had done for his soul.
 He commenced with his own

 family.
-His wife though slow of heart to believe. consented to accompany him to church. and
+His wife though slow of heart to believe. consented

-the children attended the Sabbath school and read the New Testament. thus imbibing the principles of Christianity.
-One by one.
+attended the Sabbath school and read the New Testament. thus

-the members of his family fell in with the doctrines of the cross as revealed
+family fell in with the doctrines of the cross as revealed by God and taught

-by God and taught in the New Testament, Rabbi Charles Freshman, his wife arid
+in the New Testament, Rabbi Charles Freshman, his wife arid seven children,

-exercises, which were, witnessed by a vast assemblage of Christ and by some
+were, witnessed by a vast assemblage of Christ and by some of the members of

-of the members of the Jewish congregation which Rabbi Freshman had officiated
+the Jewish congregation which Rabbi Freshman had officiated the three years

-were led to Christ through his efforts, among them several Jews, -- The Glory of Israel.
+Christ through his efforts, among them several Jews, -- The Glory of Israel.
 For further information contact: To Return To: L'Chaim

 -To Life!
 Page To